Post #3: Time to run the machine for the next 100 years

 However, human presence also presents challenges, such as:

-- The need for support systems to be in place, including waste management, domestic water, heating and cooling, transportation, emergency shelter, food, etc. All these systems need to be designed with humans on site as the central focus.
-In unmanned operations, these systems are minimal.
+• The need for support systems to be in place, including waste management, domestic water, heating and cooling, transportation, emergency shelter, food, etc.

-Large plants, such as the 10,000 MW Guri in Venezuela or the 5,600 MW Churchill Falls in Canada, often require the construction of a town near the site, bringing forth various challenges, advantages, and disadvantages.
+Large plants, such as the 10,000 MW Guri in Venezuela or the 5,600 MW Churchill Falls in Canada, often require the construction of a town near the site.
 The asset owner is then responsible not only for the plants and workers but also for the well-being of their families in the plant’s town.

 Self-Sufficient Approach